NMU Foundation logo

 Located on College Avenue between 4th and 7th streets in Marquette, the former Marquette General Hospital Site is an important property situated in the heart of several neighborhoods and adjacent to the Northern Michigan University campus.

-The current site consists of several vacant buildings and spans 23 acres.
-The site’s previous medical facilities were vacated with the development of the new UP Health System -- Marquette hospital campus on Baraga Street.
+The current site consists of several vacant buildings and spans approximately 17 acres.
+The site’s previous medical facilities were vacated with the development of the new UP Health System - Marquette Hospital campus on Baraga Street.

 Diagram of the site location between 3rd Street and 7th Street

-The Critical barrier to any redevelopment at the site is the continuously increasing high cost to demolish the site (estimated most recently at $20.5 million), and the need to properly remove hazardous materials and conduct environmental remediation to prepare it for redevelopment.
+The critical barrier to any redevelopment at the site is the continuously increasing high cost of demolishing the site (originally estimated to be $20.5 million) and the need to properly remove hazardous materials and conduct environmental remediation to prepare it for redevelopment.

 Diagram outlining specific blocks in the site